floss-and-code/stripe-hackathon/FAQs.md

 We ALWAYS encourage collaboration when coding and building ideas.
 Feel free to work with others, help one another, and build together.
 Just remember your project will need to be submitted by an individual.
 You will be judged as an individual, and prizes are for individuals.

 ## How many projects can I submit?
-There is a limit of one submission?
+There is a limit of one submission.

 ## Can I submit a repository from an organization?
 An organization repo can be submitted, but prizes can only be sent to indivudal GitHub users.